msalemor/azure-appservice-to-mssql-fw-otions/README.md

 Routing:
 - Traffic is routed from the App Service over the subnet and only traffic from that subnet will be accepted by the Azure SQL.
 - There’s no private IP assigned to the database.
-A jumpbox is need to administer the database.
+- A jumpbox is needed to administer the database.

 ## App Service with VNET Integration using Private Endpoint